general-molecular-simulations/so3lr/README.md

 - `so3lr npt`: NPT molecular dynamics
 - `so3lr nve`: NVE molecular dynamics
 - `so3lr eval`: Model evaluation on a dataset
+- `so3lr finetune`: Fine-tune the model on custom datasets

 Each subcommand has its own set of options and can be run with `--help` to see all available parameters.